AdelKS/LinuxGamingGuide/README.md

 ## Table of Content

 Click the "menu" button ↗️
+Really, this is a really long file, use the index.

 ## Linux distribution